Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 Third-party diminished value claims are allowed in all states except Nebraska.
 This means if another driver caused the accident, you can pursue compensation from their insurance company for your vehicle's loss in value.
 These claims don't affect your own insurance rates and generally have better success rates than first-party claims.

 When filing a third-party claim, you're seeking compensation from the at-fault party's insurer, which makes these claims similar to other property damage claims.
-The at-fault driver's liability car insurance typically covers diminished value as part of their property damage liability obligation.
+The at-fault driver's liability coverage typically covers diminished value as part of their property damage liability obligation.
+Learn how car insurance claim settlements work to understand how diminished value fits into the broader claims picture.

 First-Party Claims: Extremely Limited